 - 1 cup (about 6 figs) diced fresh green or black figs

 - 1/2 cup dry white wine

-- 4. Oil a large (about 13-by-9-inch) shallow flameproof baking pan with the remaining 1 tablespoon olive oil.
+- Oil a large (about 13-by-9-inch) shallow flameproof baking pan with the remaining 1 tablespoon olive oil.
 Place the chicken breasts in the pan and roast in the oven for 10 minutes.
-Turn and roast the other side until cooked through, about 10 minutes.
+Turn and roast the other side until cooked through and the internal temperature reaches 165°F (74°C), about 10 minutes.

-I am always looking for a good, easy and seasonal dish to serve as a main course for entertaining.
-For the most part, this recipe works well.
-It is simple to follow and easy to prepare.
-While I am not a huge fan of goat cheese, I found this pairing of the cheese and figs to be very pleasant.
+I am always looking for a good, easy, and seasonal dish to serve as the main course for entertaining.
+For the most part, this chicken breasts stuffed with figs and goat cheese recipe works well.
+It’s simple to follow and easy to prepare.
+While I’m not a huge fan of goat cheese, I found this pairing of the cheese and figs to be very pleasant.
 The chicken was moist and tender, and we all enjoyed the wine sauce.
 When finished, the stuffing blends together well and is mellow in taste.
 I would certainly make this again, but I think I may add a dash of Greek herbs along with the thyme to the stuffing so it’s not so subtle in taste.
-The only complaint I have is that the stuffing may be a little too subtle in the seasoning.
-I wanted a little more in the “wow” department.
+The only complaint I have is that the stuffing might be a little too subtle in the seasoning.
+I wanted something a little more in the “wow” department.